Scottie Scheffler

-Early life
+Early life and amateur career

-Scheffler was born in Ridgewood, New Jersey on June 21, 1996.
-His father, Scott, grew up in Englewood Cliffs, New Jersey, and attended St. Cecilia High School in Englewood.
-His mother, Diane, grew up in Park Ridge, New Jersey.
-Scheffler is the only boy among four siblings.
+Scheffler was born in Ridgewood, New Jersey, on June 21, 1996.
+His father, Scott, grew up in Englewood Cliffs, and his mother, Diane (née DeLorenzo), grew up in Park Ridge.
+Scheffler is of Italian descent on his mother's side and German descent on his father's side.
+His grandfather was a veteran of the U.S. military who served in the Korean War.
+Scheffler was the only boy among four children.
 His sisters are named Callie, Molly and Sara.
 The family lived in Montvale, New Jersey, until Scheffler was aged six, when they moved to Dallas, Texas, in the wake of the September 11 attacks.
-Scheffler's father was a stay-at-home dad, while his mother worked as a chief operating officer at the law firm Thompson & Knight.
+Scott was a carpenter who became a stay-at-home dad, while Diane worked as a business manager at the law firm Skadden, Arps, Slate, Meagher & Flom, and later as a chief operating officer at the law firm Thompson & Knight in Dallas.